kuzux/kuzux.github.io/_posts/2016-12-10-a-rant-about-elm.markdown

     Y -> 5
 ```

 About those final points; if those extra features were grafted onto some imperative language, I would be fairly happy (but still very bitter about the lack of anything like typeclasses/interfaces).
-But this one with the look of Haskell, but lacking some nice features so that it feels like some kind of Haskell--.
+But this one with the look of Haskell, but lacking some nice features so that it feels like some kind of `Haskell--`.